denescsaszar/denescsaszar/README.md

 ## Goals

 My primary goal for this bootcamp is to gain a strong foundation in the fundamentals of web development and software engineering.
 I hope to develop a solid understanding of programming languages, frameworks, and tools that will enable me to create functional, user-friendly, and efficient web applications.

-## Projects

-Throughout this bootcamp, I will be working on several projects to apply the concepts and skills I learn.
-I will be sharing these projects in this repository and would love to receive feedback from the community.

 ## Contact Me